 - Wegener's granulomatosis

 Symptoms of AIED

-AIED causes sensorineural hearing loss that usually happens suddenly and gets worse over 3 days to 3 months.
+AIED causes sensorineural hearing loss that usually happens suddenly and gets worse over three days to three months.
 The hearing loss may affect only one ear at first.
 It often fluctuates and gets worse, and spreads to the other ear over time.
 Some people also have ringing in the ears (tinnitus) or a feeling of fullness in the ears.